Master’s programme in Physical Geography & Ecosystem Science

 The course is about ecosystem processes in natural, production-oriented and urban ecosystems.
 You study how ecosystem processes are affected by direct and indirect climate effects, as well as by different actors and their need for ecosystem services.
 The course has an interdisciplinary perspective to illuminate the interaction between local, regional and global drivers and changes.

-Degree project master, 30 credits
+Degree project master, 30 credits (mandatory course)

 The degree project is your independent work, where you immerse yourself in a topic that interests you.
 You have a supervisor and can, for example, do your degree project in one of the research projects that our talented researchers at the department work with.
 You can also choose to do your degree project in collaboration with companies, other universities or organizations.
 You make the layout and subject delimitation in consultation with your supervisor.